ivanperez-keera/dunai/dunai/README.md

 - _BearRiver_: Yampa implemented on top of Dunai.
 - _Examples_: ballbounce
   - sample applications that work both on traditional Yampa and BearRiver.

+Dunai also includes some benchmarks as part of the main library.
+You are encouraged to use them to evaluate your pull requests, and to improve the benchmarks themselves.

 ## Style
 <sup>[(Back to top)](#table-of-contents)</sup>